1. Purpose of procedures

 These procedures provide the framework and minimal requirements for determining enrolment in coursework programs at the University.
 They should be read in conjunction with the Admissions, Enrolments and Graduation – Academic Policy.

 Please refer to the University’s Glossary of Terms for policies and procedures.

 3. Academic calendar

-3.1 The University publishes an official Academic Calendar which is approved by the Senior Deputy Vice Chancellor on the advice of the Director, Student Services and Engagement and published on the University's web site.
+3.1 The University publishes an official Academic Calendar which is approved by the Deputy Vice-Chancellor (Academic) on the advice of the Director, Student Services and Engagement and published on the University's web site.

 3.2 The Academic Calendar specifies the dates of teaching periods, as well as examination periods, vacation periods, public holidays and critical administrative dates, including census dates, dates for application for admission, enrolment and withdrawal.

-3.3 Draft Academic Calendars for the following three (3) years will be prepared for Senior Deputy Vice-Chancellor approval no later than 30 June of the preceding year.
-The Academic Calendar for the following year will be marled “Approved” and the following two (2) calendars will be marked as “Provisionally Approved”.
-All Academic calendars can be altered post publication, subject to approval from the Senior Deputy Vice-Chancellor.
+3.3 Draft Academic Calendars for the following three (3) years will be prepared for Deputy Vice-Chancellor (Academic) approval no later than 30 June of the preceding year.
+The Academic Calendar for the following year will be marked “Approved” and the following two (2) calendars will be marked as “Provisionally Approved”.
+All Academic calendars can be altered post publication, subject to approval from the Deputy Vice-Chancellor (Academic).

 3.4.
 Determining critical dates for adding courses and withdrawing from courses

 Cut off time for transactions is always 11.59pm of the day indicated.